Locatalyze

 Foot traffic volume

-Darwin retail lives on destination foot traffic — anchor shopping centres are absent.
-Casuarina Square, Mitchell Street precinct, and Parap Saturday market drive baseline volumes.
+Darwin retail lives on destination foot traffic — anchor shopping centres are absent in most suburbs.
+Parap Saturday market, Mitchell Street precinct, and suburban strips drive baseline volumes.
 Visit your location on Wednesday at 10am and Saturday at 11am; count pedestrians for 30 minutes each.
 The weekend surge reveals true repeat-customer capacity.
-Darwin retailers must explicitly account for both.

 Median household income